atozprogramming/atozprogramming.github.io/index.md

   - Velocity
   - Force and Acceleration
   - Earth's Gravitational Constant
+The Earth Cannon demonstrates bouncing ball physics on the Earth.
 #### [Planental Orbit](./Physics2.html)
 Topics covered include, but are not limited to:
   - Velocity
   - Distribution of the total force on the x and y planet velocities
   - Force and Acceleration
   - Newton's Second Law
+The Planental Orbit demonstrates the orits of the planet in relation to the Sun.
 #### [Random Planental Orbit](./Physics2rand.html)
 This simulation covers the same topics as the [Planental Orbit](./Physics2.html) simulation, it just has random velocities for the planets.